 We must ensure our children’s physical and emotional needs are met before they can play independently.
 Have they had a snack?
 Are they well-rested?
 Are they in a fairly balanced or neutral mood?
 If we have met their needs, they are less likely to need to stop and ask us to join in.
 They are also less likely to quit their play because they have a need we/they haven’t met.

 3. Set Up Their Environment

 It’s important that you set up their playroom, a corner of their bedroom, or some kind of activity space where they can explore their toys comfortably.
-This space needs to be theirs and not some kind of shared space so that they feel able to play in their own way and at their own pace.
+This space needs to be theirs and not some kind of shared space so that they can play in their own way and at their own pace.
 If you don’t have much room at your house, make them a box or suitcase full of toys that can be easily packed away.
 But make sure they know how to access it.

 Less is more.